 However, one definition might be that contact improvisation is a social dance that arises out of modern dance traditions.
 One of its central principles is a rolling point of contact between two (sometimes less, sometimes more) people through which both dancers give and share weight.
 It’s somewhere between tango, modern dance, aikido, wrestling, gymnastics, and none of the above, and usually takes place without music.
 People dance contact in any combination of genders, there are no “steps,” and it’s entirely improvised.

-The Bring (or Be) a Beginner Night takes place once every month at the Los Angeles – Santa Monica jam, at which beginners are especially encouraged to attend and we start the evening with a class/warmup suitable for all levels.
-Please click back to the “CONTACT IMPROVISATION LOS ANGELES” link above to find which Sundays are scheduled as Bring (or Be) a Beginner Nights.
+The Bring (or Be) a Beginner Night takes place once every month at the Los Angeles – Santa Monica jam, at which beginners are especially encouraged to attend, and we start the evening with a class/warmup suitable for all levels.
+Check the Facebook events page to find which Sundays are scheduled as Bring (or Be) a Beginner Nights.

 What to Wear